Olympic Gold Medalist, Member of the IOC and Author

 Wickenheiser explains what it was like to grow up playing with the boys and later playing men’s professional hockey overseas.

-Wickenheiser shares with her audience the importance of always look for improvements or opportunities for change within your life.
-Using her experience as a player, captain and mom, she recaps the tools which have helped her find so much success.
+Wickenheiser shares with her audience the importance of always looking for improvements or opportunities for change within your life.

 Success comes from going above and beyond what others normally do.

 What is it like to compete in both the summer and Winter Olympics?